Grahp/Website/pages/Advent of Code 2025 Day 1.md

 There are only 12 days anyway right?

-I'm probably going to spend more time getting code to appear correctly on this page than I am solving the actual puzzle o_o
+I'm probably going to spend more time getting code to appear correctly on this page than I am solving the actual puzzle ._.

 ```clojure
 (+ 1 2 3)